chanhee-park/faceExtractor/README.md

 # faceExtractor

-Extract faces from all image files in 'directory' and save them in 'out_src'. &nbsp;
+Extract faces from all image files in 'directory' and save them in 'out_src'.<br/>
-Photographs taken by several people work well also. &nbsp;&nbsp;
+Photographs taken by several people work well also.<br/><br/>

 ### 1. Download 'extractFace.py'.
 The path to the input file is relative to the path where the script is located.